 Upon completion of this course, students are prepared to fulfill state and/or National Registry requirements for certification as an EMT-Basic, the entry level position in EMS for pre-hospital care providers.
 EMT-Bs provide basic life support and transportation for victims of illness and injury.
 Includes 121 hours of lecture and practical class-work time, and some clinical observation.
 Class also meets a portion of the prerequisites for the Paramedic program.
 Program adheres to the U.S. Department of Transportation guidelines and the Washington State Department of Social and Health Services standards.
-Prerequisite: Students must be formally accepted into the EMC program prior to registering for this class.
-Please refer to the Health, Business, and Professional Services Division for more information.
+Prerequisite: MATH 075 with a minimum grade of C or ACCUPLACERTM assessment exam showing placement in MATH 085 or higher; and ACCUPLACERTM assessment exam showing placement in ENGL/ 085 or higher.

 NOTE: Active affiliation with an EMS provider agency is required for state certification.

 Class may be taken without affiliation; however, students will not obtain state certification without being affiliated.